Ness Digital Engineering: Services and operations

+Ness Digital Engineering provides services across banking and financial services, healthcare and life sciences, telecommunications, media and entertainment, manufacturing, retail and consumer services, private equity-backed enterprises, and the technology and software industries.
+The company promotes an Intelligent Engineering approach that combines software engineering, AI-enabled development, automation, and data-driven product delivery.

 Acquisitions

 In June 2019, Ness Digital Engineering completed an acquisition of Sovereign CRM, a consultancy that specializes in the architecture, implementation, customization and integration of Salesforce products.

 In January 2020, Ness Digital Engineering announced its acquisition of CassaCloud, a Kosice, Slovakia-based consultancy.

 In May 2021, Ness Digital Engineering acquired Risk Focus, a consulting and advisory firm.

+In June 2023, Ness Digital Engineering acquired MVP Factory, a Berlin-based corporate venture builder and product design studio.

+In May 2024, Ness Digital Engineering acquired Intricity, a New York-based data strategy and monetization firm.

-In 2024, Ness Digital Engineering announced the acquisition of Raja Software Labs (RSL), a developer of mobile and web applications.
+In December 2024, Ness Digital Engineering announced the acquisition of Raja Software Labs (RSL), a developer of mobile and web applications.